dethe/forge/README.md

 ### Coding:

 - Character moves around with W-A-S-D

-- The world now has an array representation that you can change
+- The world is stored in an array
+- monsters
+- collisions

 ### Art:

-- NOTHING SO FAR…
+- Black Shirt
+- Black Pants (they were dark green before so I changed their color)

 ## What we need to do

 ### Coding:

 - Parse the world file once at initialization instead of on each frame
-- collisions with scenery / monsters
+- better AI for monsters each type of monster should have tons of different attributes (can be stored in objects)
 - Databases (personal database and online database)
 - NPC's
 - Server for multiplayer
 - Create worlds and maps for singleplayer and multiplayer
+- Minimap
 - leveling up / exp
 - inventory
 - Gold